halamah/aspnetcorekafka/README.md

 # Message blocks

+Message blocks are TPL blocks to allow message processing pipelining.

 ## Batches, Buffer, Commit and parallelized execution per partition

 The order of attributes doesn't matter - the actual pipeline is always get built this way: